InternetFreedomFoundation/archive/content/post/statement-on-meas-rti-response-on-international-statement-on-e2e-encryption.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["Encryption", "RTI"] date = 2020-11-20T04:59:42Z
+categories = ['Encryption', 'RTI'] date = 2020-11-20T04:59:42Z
-description = ""
+description = ''
 draft = false
-slug = "statement-on-meas-rti-response-on-international-statement-on-e2e-encryption"
+slug = 'statement-on-meas-rti-response-on-international-statement-on-e2e-encryption'
-summary = "MEA's RTI response states that they do not hold any information pertaining to the Statement nor can they identify any other authority to transfer it to which raises multiple concerns. " tags = ["Encryption", "RTI"] title = "Statement on MEA's RTI response on International Statement on E2E Encryption"
+summary = "MEA's RTI response states that they do not hold any information pertaining to the Statement nor can they identify any other authority to transfer it to which raises multiple concerns. " tags = ['Encryption', 'RTI'] title = "Statement on MEA's RTI response on International Statement on E2E Encryption"

 +++